© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn north-west of Butterdon Hill is a scheduled monument protected by Historic England under reference 1013317.
 View the official record →

-Cairn north-west of Butterdon Hill is a Bronze Age burial monument located on Dartmoor in Devon.
+Cairn north-west of Butterdon Hill is a Bronze Age burial monument located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013317.

 Cairn north-west of Butterdon Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013317.